coin-or/coin-or.github.io/pages/user/user_introduction.md

 ### About version numbers

 COIN-OR numbers versions by a standard semantic versioning scheme: each version has a *major*, *minor*, and *patch/release* number.
-All version within a *major.minor* series are compatible.
+All versions within a *major.minor* series are compatible.
 All versions within a *major* series are backwards compatible.
-The versions with the `stable/` subdirectory have two digits, e.g., `1.1`, whereas the releases have three digits, e.g., `2.1.0`.
+The versions with the `stable/` subdirectory have two numbers, e.g., `1.1`, whereas the releases have three numbers, e.g., `2.1.0`.
-The first two digits of the release version number indicates the stable series of which the release is a snapshot.
-The third digit is the release number in that series.
+The first two numbers of the release version indicate the stable series of which the release is a snapshot.
+The third number is the release number in that series.

 ### ThirdParty Projects